Series: Porter Brothers Trilogy #2

 Amazon | Goodreads

-Also by this author: Rider's Revenge, Stalked, T.A., Shade's Fall, Shade, Lucky's Choice, Winter's Touch, Sex Piston, Fat Louis, Crazy B!tch, Hostage, Merry Blissmas, Soul of A Man
+Also by this author: Rider's Revenge, Stalked, T.A., Shade's Fall, Shade, Lucky's Choice, Winter's Touch, Sex Piston, Fat Louis, Crazy B!tch, Hostage, Merry Blissmas, Soul of A Man, Teased, Soul of a Woman, Soul of a Demon

 The Porter brothers were raised to live and die by Three Rules.